Bakken Missouri River Crossing

 Michels HDD contractors also assembled and handled the massive pipe string, which took 38 hours to pull into place in three sections.

-- Set world record for longest length drill in the 2.5-mile horizontal directional drill
+- Set record for one of the longest length drills in the 2.5-mile horizontal directional drill

 - Provided customer with a delivery outlet for previously untapped energy resource in the area